 - Go to File and select New Virtual Machine.

-- Select Installer disc or Installer disc image file (ISO), if you face a disc drive, or a file that contains the OS.
+- Choose the Installer disc or Installer disc image file (ISO) if you face a disc drive or a file that contains the OS.

-- Set a name for your VM and a location where the file will be saved.
+- Set a name for your VM and a location where the file will be saved, and click Next again.

-- Define how storage should take place with this VM, and then press Next.
+- Define how storage should occur with this VM, and then press Next.

-- Set the Hardware settings and click Close.
+- Adjust the hardware settings if needed and click Finish.

 - Follow any on-screen prompts to begin the OS installation.

-If you want to learn more about VMware Workstation, how to download and install it, be sure to check the link below.
+Check the link below if you want to learn more about the VMware Workstation and how to download and install it.